expo/expo/docs/pages/guides/config-plugins.md

 ## How mods work

-- The config is read using `getConfig` from `@expo/config`
+- The config is read using [`getPrebuildConfig`](https://github.com/expo/expo-cli/blob/43a6162edd646b550c1b7eae6039daf1aaec4fb0/packages/prebuild-config/src/getPrebuildConfig.ts#L12) from `@expo/prebuild-config`.
-- All of the core functionality supported by Expo is added via plugins in `withExpoIOSPlugins`.
+- All of the core functionality supported by Expo is added via plugins in `withIosExpoPlugins`.
 This is stuff like name, version, icons, locales, etc.
-- The config is passed to the compiler `compileModifiersAsync`
+- The config is passed to the compiler `compileModsAsync`
 - The compiler adds base mods which are responsible for reading data (like `Info.plist`), executing a named mod (like `mods.ios.infoPlist`), then writing the results to the file system.
 - The compiler iterates over all of the mods and asynchronously evaluates them, providing some base props like the `projectRoot`.
   - After each mod, error handling asserts if the mod chain was corrupted by an invalid mod.

 <!-- TODO: Move to a section about mod compiler -->

-> 💡 Here is a [colorful chart](https://whimsical.com/UjytoYXT2RN43LywvWExfK) of the mod compiler for visual learners.

-### Best practices for mods

-- [Static modification][#static-modification] is key.
-If you want to modify a value in an Android gradle file, consider using `gradle.properties`.
-If you want to modify some code in the pod file, consider writing to json and having the pod file read the static values.
-- Avoid doing long tasks like making fetch requests or installing Node modules in mods.
-- Do not add interactive terminal prompts in mods.
-- Utilize built-in config plugins like `withXcodeProject` to minimize the amount of times a file is read and parsed.

 ### Default mods